stephenjsweeney/tbftss/README.md

 All other graphics are CC BY-NC-SA 3.0, with the following attribution: Copyright 2015-2016, Stephen J Sweeney | www.battleforthesolarsystem.com

-### DATA FILES (with the exception of Roboto font)
+### DATA FILES

+data/fonts/Roboto-Medium.ttf, by Christian Robertson.
+Licensed under the Apache License, version 2.0

-CC BY-NC-SA 3.0, with the following attribution: Copyright 2015-2016, Stephen J Sweeney | www.battleforthesolarsystem.com
+All other data files are CC BY-NC-SA 3.0, with the following attribution: Copyright 2015-2016, Stephen J Sweeney | www.battleforthesolarsystem.com

 ### SOUND